 State-By-State Legal Status

-Although Delta-8 is federally legal, a few states explicitly ban its use, even if companies obtain the compound directly from natural hemp.
+Although Delta-8 is federally legal, a few states explicitly ban its use.
+It won’t matter that the companies obtain the compound from natural hemp.

 If you’re concerned about the legal status of delta-8 THC, always buy from reputable manufacturers and retailers, who obtain their products from ethical, legal, safe, and sustainable sources.
 Some certified dispensaries can also be relied on to provide you with authentic, safe, and lab-tested products.